Texas Tech University deploys Career Success Program to help students align academic and career planning

 Sanders says, “We understand that career readiness is not accomplished in a single course; students develop the requisite skills and capacities over time.
 What we are absolutely sure of is that students must begin early in order to realize their ambitions and potential fully.
 And we think the Fundamentals of Business Professionalism course is the ideal place for students to begin.
 Students build foundational assets in this course that they will expand and refine over time.”

 Barry Broughton sums up, “We set a goal to help our students acquire — early on — the behaviors, skills, and capacities that align their academic pathways with their career aspirations.
-Career Success Program supported our program goals and provided a framework for students to discover, develop, and demonstrate their career readiness.
+Pearson Career Success supported our program goals and provided a framework for students to discover, develop, and demonstrate their career readiness.
 Results from our first year indicate that students are embracing the behaviors that will drive increased success here at Rawls and in successful careers post-graduation.”

 2 Ronda L. Leahy and Ariana Filiatrault, Employers’ Perceptions of the Benefits of Employment Electronic Portfolios in International Journal of ePortfolio, Vol. 7, Number 2, 2017